 Visual merchandising is the practice of displaying your product and organizing your store to drive sales, enhance your brand, and provide a stimulating and enjoyable shopping experience for customers.
-This article and our corresponding video outline a dozen of the most important visual merchandising techniques and how to implement them in your business.
+This article outlines a dozen game-changing visual merchandising techniques and how to implement them in your business.

 Key Takeaways